reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_02-getting-started-with-azure-iot-services.md

 1. Take a minute to review some of the other menu options under **Settings**

    > **Note**:  This lab exercise is only intended to be an introduction to the IoT Hub Device Provisioning Service and get you more comfortable with the UI, so don't worry if you feel a bit overwhelmed at this point.

+## Summary

+In this lab, you have created a Azure IoT Hub and explored its features, then created and linked a Device Provisioning Service to the IoT Hub and also explored the features of the Device Provisioning Service.

+### You have successfully completed the lab